AlexJReid/blog/content/posts/druid.md

 series = []
 +++

-Update February 2019 — this post still gets a few views.
-Some of the content probably still makes sense, but Druid has moved on a lot…

 > **Update February 2019** — this post still gets a few views.
 Some of the content probably still makes sense, but Druid has moved on a lot.
 [Managed services, SQL support, BI tools and so on](https://imply.io/).

 > I confess that I did not get as far as using Druid in production as (typically) project requirements changed.